jfqd/mi-qutic-mail/README.md

 ```

 The main configuration of all components is done via ansible and not part of this project!
-You should adjust at least the following config files:
+You should adjust at least the following config files to your needs:

 * amavisd-new.conf
 * clamd.conf